-The Rocket is an attitude not a sequence and Marcus’ teaching embraces its joyful rebel spirit; grounding on the mat, flying off it, always experimenting, but above all, it’s a moving meditation focused on the breath.
-The DJing still plays an integral role, with specially mixed soundtracks laying down the rhythm of every class.
+The Rocket is an attitude not a sequence and Marcus’ teaching embraces its joyful rebel spirit while respecting the discipline it instills.
+The physical challenge is ever-present, but it’s the breath-focused moving meditation that is the real core of the practice.
+The DJing still plays an integral role, with specially mixed soundtracks laying down the rhythm and specifically attuned tempo of every class.
 He understands what it is like to not feel flexible enough, or strong enough for yoga.
-He has been there (and still wakes up there most mornings) so hopes to inspire people that that is what gets you onto the mat, not what keeps you off it.
+He has been there (and still wakes up there most mornings) so hopes to inspire people that that is what should get you onto the mat, not keep you off it.

 Marcus’ teaching embraces the joyful rebel spirit of The Rocket, grounding on the mat, flying off it, always experimenting.
 Breath and bandhas fire the agni in the practice, but above all, it’s a moving meditation.
 And the DJing still comes heavily into play, with specially mixed playlists driving the tempo and energy of every class.

 12:30 Triyoga SOHO

 Marcus is also available for private and group classes.